 Cupcakes, sandwiches, pancakes, fruits, and more are very easy to make with felt.
 You can make a complete set of play food for under $10.
 Plus, felt play food is durable and easy to clean.

 Crochet Play Food

 If you're handy with a hook and yarn, crochet your play food.
-It's more time consuming but if you love to crochet or simply want to learn how to crochet, this is a great quiet time project for you after the kids go to bed.
+It's more time consuming, but if you love to crochet or want to learn how to crochet, this is a great quiet time project for you after the kids go to bed.

 You can crochet ice cream cones, waffles, sushi, even a jar of peanut butter.
 Use your favorite search engine to find free tutorials to crochet all sorts of play food.

 Or check out Etsy.
 Master crocheters can crank out a piece of play food in less than an hour.
 Then they put them up for sale in their shop.
-Message one to find out if you can't get a price break on a small bundle of food.
+Message a master to find out if you can't get a price break on a small bundle of food.

 Sponge Play Food

 Turn squishy sponges into play food.
 Sponges can be painted or topped with fabric from old clothes for color.

 Cakes, candies, bread, and meats like meatloaf can be made in minutes from sponges.
 Sponges give you many play food options.
 To dress up your play food, you can use a variety of media, such as old stuffed animals, towels, and T-shirts.